casper-ecosystem/payment-example/README.md

 ```

 ## contract snippets:
-- transfer from caller account's purse to a purse that is the main purse of an outside account, from inside contract:
+- transfer from caller accounts purse to a purse that is the main purse of an outside account, from inside contract:
 ```
     let recipient: AccountHash = runtime::get_named_arg("recipient");
     let amount: U512 = runtime::get_named_arg("amount");